Skip to content

 Your RPM package repository is now ready, and it contains your software packaged as a .rpm file.
 When you build the AutoSD image, include the RPM package repository in the build manifest to enable the OS image to incorporate your software.
 For more information about building the AutoSD image, see Building an AutoSD image.

-Embedding RPM packages in the AutoSD image
+Embedding RPM packages from local storage into the AutoSD image

 Embed your RPM-packaged application in the AutoSD image with the automotive-image-builder tool.
 This tool leverages OSBuild to pull your application from your RPM package repository at build time, automatically resolving and installing the dependencies for your RPM package.